PayphonePayphone

 3. Authorization: Bearer <DIAL_ADMIN_API_KEY> → operator bypass (no payment).

-Get a token programmatically
+Get a session token programmatically

 If your app is already using the Privy SDK on the same app.id as Dial, call getAccessToken():